 Implement an endpoint that will serve the gadget HTML.
 It can be anything you’d like, so long as it’s SSL.
 For instance, you might pick:

-UserVoice will call this endpoint with the following parameters:
+UserVoice will call this endpoint with a GET request containing the following parameters in its query string:

 In order to handle authentication and account-specific scoping, you might want to accept additional parameters that UserVoice admins supply.